 - You have to unscrew the faucet handle again to get access to the diverter valve.

 - Take the diverter valve out to see the condition.
 If you see that cleaning the hard water deposits will solve the issue, you can go for it.
 Else, replacing is the safest option you could opt for.

 - Separate the valve assembly from the hex nut to remove the diverter.
 Clean the diverter by using a dip of vinegar.
 However, cracks will be visible if the diverter is damaged from inside.
 In that case, replace the diverter with a new one.

 - Reassemble the faucet again to enjoy uninterrupted water flow from your shower head all over again.

 Few Words Before Wrapping Up…

 Now you know every DIY process of fixing a leakage.
 If you have got every answer to your query ‘how to fix leaking shower head’ do not hesitate to implement these simple methods of fixing the leakage issue.

-However, do not forget to keep the toolbox and all the other needed material handy to get the job done flawlessly.
+However, do not forget to keep the toolbox and all the other needed materials handy to get the job done flawlessly.
 Another essential thing to consider is that you should know how to use those tools.

-If you are amateur about this, try learning it first or else handover the responsibility to someone else.
+If you are an amateur about this, try learning it first or else handover the responsibility to someone else.
 Do not forget to share your experience when you are done fixing a leaking shower head.

 I am a full-time professional architect who is passionate about all kinds of stuff design and construction.
 Now I share my advice and experience in the architecture and home improvement industries.
 In MAV SoHo I recommend the best shower heads to help you achieve your goals and simply get the job done at an affordable cost.